atropos-null/LS/py109/py109_studyguide.md

 print(id(my_list) == original_id)  # True - same object
 ```

+#### Mutability vs Immutability: Why its important

+**Why the Distinction Exists**

+Python's distinction between mutable and immutable objects wasn't arbitrary - it serves several important purposes:

+1. **Memory Efficiency**
+Immutable objects like integers, strings, and tuples allow Python to optimize memory usage.
+Since immutable objects can't change, Python can safely reuse them rather than creating new copies for every occurrence.

+2. **Predictable Behavior**

+The distinction helps create predictable behavior, especially when using objects as dictionary keys or in sets. ​Dictionary keys and set elements must be immutable​.
+This ensures that once an object is used as a key, its hash value won't change during the dictionary's lifetime.

 [Back to the top](#top)

 ### Python's Parameter Passing Mechanism: Pass by Object Reference